peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 Users use the (web) application.
 It calls a dedicated service which in turn calls endpoint(s) to persist and read data and, returns the results to the users.

-Regardless of these architectures, mono- or micro-services, the persistence of the data finds place for all the users at the same place.
+Regardless of these architectures, mono- or micro-services, the data is stored in a monolithic database.

 *****